-Yechezkel Barenholz, Ph.D., Director
+Yechezkel Barenholtz, Ph.D., Director

-Dr. Yechezkel Barenholz, Ph.D. has served as a director since April 2008.
-Dr. Barenholz currently serves as head of the Laboratory of Membrane and Liposome Research at the Department of Biochemistry of the Hadassah Medical School at the Hebrew University of Jerusalem, a position he has held since 1978.
+Prof. Yechezkel Barenholtz, Ph.D. has served as a director since April 2008.
+Prof. Barenholtz currently serves as head of the Laboratory of Membrane and Liposome Research at the Department of Biochemistry of the Hadassah Medical School at the Hebrew University of Jerusalem, a position he has held since 1978.
+He has served as Chief Executive Officer and Chief Scientific Officer of Ayana Pharma Ltd. since 2018 and as a director of Aulos Bioscience since 2019.
 He is the co-inventor of Doxil, the first nano-delivery system approved by the FDA.
 He holds a B.S., M.S. and Ph.D. in biochemistry from the Hebrew University of Jerusalem.